Ombi-app/Ombi.Docs/docs/settings/usermanagement.md

 # Importing Users

 This page is slightly dynamic depending on what Media Server you have enabled.
+Per-user settings can be applied under [User Management](../guides/usermanagement.md).

 ## Import Plex/Emby Users

 This will run a scheduled job every day that will import Plex/Emby users and give them the default permissions you have setup.
-It will also look at the existing users that have been imported and update any details if it has changed.
+It will also look at the existing users that have been imported and update their email if it has changed.

 ## Plex/Emby Users to exclude from import